jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (a) holds or attempts to hold any restricted communication with a prisoner outside a prison under the control of any person, without the permission of the person under whose control the prisoner is; or
   (b) delivers or attempts to deliver, or causes to be delivered, to any prisoner outside a prison under the control of any person any thing, without the permission of the person under whose control the prisoner is.
 (2) Subsection (1)(a) does not apply to any thing done by an officer, staff member, or probation officer in the course of his or her duties.
-(2A) A person who commits an offence against subsection (1)(a) or (b) is liable on summary conviction to imprisonment for a term not exceeding 3 months, to a fine not exceeding $2,000, or to both.
+(2A) A person who commits an offence against subsection (1)(a) or (b) is liable on conviction to imprisonment for a term not exceeding 3 months, to a fine not exceeding $2,000, or to both.
-(2B) Despite subsection (2A), an officer, staff member, or probation officer who commits an offence against subsection (1)(b) is liable to imprisonment for a term not exceeding 12 months, to a fine not exceeding $5,000, or to both.
+(2B) Despite subsection (2A), an officer, staff member, or probation officer who commits an offence against subsection (1)(b) is liable on conviction to imprisonment for a term not exceeding 12 months, to a fine not exceeding $5,000, or to both.
 (3) In this section restricted communication means— (a) any communication that may prejudice the maintenance of the law, the safe custody of the prisoner, the well-being of any victim of an offence committed by that prisoner, the safety of any person, or the security of any prison:
   (b) any communication whatsoever that takes place after the person, in whose control the prisoner is, has forbidden that communication or directed that it cease.